firasmidani/phenotypic-characterization/README.md

 See requirements.txt for full list of dependencies.

 If you have matplotlib, seaborn, pandas, numpy, scipy, GPy, you should be able to test AMiGA right away.
+The other packages in requirements.txt are dependencies for these main ones.

 ## How to set-up your working directory?